 If a national holiday in France falls on a Sunday, the following Monday is usually given as a holiday.
 If a national holiday in France falls on a Saturday, however, no extra day is given during the week.
 When holiday fall on a Tuesday or Thursday, employees in France commonly make a bridge holiday (faire le pont), creating a very long weekend.
 Some businesses may opt to close completely during a bridge holiday in France.
 You can see which French bank holidays coincide with the best French festivals; it’s also a great reason to travel the country and experience French food and culture.

 The two most widely celebrated holidays in France are Bastille Day (14 July) and All Saints Day (1 November).
 The first French national holiday commemorates the storming of the Bastille in 1789 and is a celebration of nationhood with communal fireworks, tricolor flags flying, and moules frites at the mairie.

-Christmas Eve and Christmas Day on December 24 and 25 are also widely celebrated French holidays, although in parts of northern and eastern France some children receive presents on the morning of St Nicholas’ Day on 6 December.
+Christmas Eve and Christmas Day in France are on December 24 and 25 and are also widely celebrated French holidays, although in parts of northern and eastern France some children receive presents on the morning of St Nicholas’ Day on 6 December.

 Here’s a list of all French national holidays and important dates in 2020 below.

 - Wednesday, 1 January: New Year’s Day (Jour de l’an)